UVCoin/UVCoin/README.md

 * Use heir address in case of death;
 * Verify if wallet owner is active (user need confirm each transaction within 10-day limit), else withdraw content to heir or random address;
 * No miss addresses: if no confirmation after transactions, address is available again;
+* Can send messages with micro transactions (each message costs 0.00000001);
+* Maximum withdrawal amount for address (like credit cards);